-Eliot Choy is counsel in the Corporate Department of the New York office of Latham & Watkins where he specializes in complex commercial transactions involving intellectual property, technology, and pharmaceutical products, with a particular focus on the acquisition, divestiture, development and commercialization of pharmaceutical products.
+Eliot Choy is counsel in the Corporate Department of the New York office of Latham & Watkins where he focuses on complex commercial transactions involving intellectual property, technology, and pharmaceutical products, with a particular focus on the acquisition, divestiture, development, and commercialization of pharmaceutical products.

-- Publicly traded generic pharmaceutical companies in connection with:
+- Branded and generic pharmaceutical companies in connection with:

-- commercial transactions ranging from strategic alliances with other pharmaceutical drug companies to the acquisition and divestiture of abbreviated new drug applications for generic pharmaceutical products (including in connection with regulatory divestiture requirements)
+- Commercial transactions ranging from strategic alliances with other pharmaceutical drug companies to the acquisition and divestiture of abbreviated new drug applications and new drug applications for generic pharmaceutical products (including in connection with regulatory divestiture requirements)

-- negotiations with brand pharmaceutical companies involving the launch and marketing of authorized generic pharmaceutical products
+- Negotiations involving the launch and marketing of authorized generic pharmaceutical products

-- settlement negotiations with brand pharmaceutical companies involving patent infringement claims and related post-settlement commercial licensing terms
+- Settlement negotiations with pharmaceutical companies involving patent infringement claims and related post-settlement commercial licensing terms

 - A publicly traded generic pharmaceutical company in connection with the acquisition of US and foreign drug development companies

 - A venture capital firm in connection with its acquisition of a division of a global pharmaceutical company

 - A life sciences research and diagnostics company in connection with numerous IP licensing arrangements and its acquisition by a publicly held company